In Conclusion WCC

 Unfortunately, this appeal fell on deaf ears.

-though the specifics by which 'certainty' finds application within them varies.
+well, even though the specifics by which 'certainty' finds application

-Since 'time' is of singular importance to the conceptualization of reality
+of singular importance to the conceptualization of reality as science

-Of greatest importance yet is the effect that 'certainty' is poised to have
+Of greatest significance is the effect that 'certainty' is poised to have

 upon the interface between philosophy, theology and the sciences.
 It is here that it is